David-Cola/David-Cola.github.io/README.md

 ### Parameters

-The parameters tab is used to describe the physical constraints of the users water treatment process.
-Some of these measurements like Resin Capacity can be nontrivial, so we
+The parameters tab is used to describe the physical constraints of the resin characteristics and column specifications.
+Some of these measurements, like Resin Capacity, can be nontrivial to measure so we have tried to supply a source where the user can find the information if they do not have it already.

 ##### **Resin Capacity**
 Resin Capacity is a measurement of the total capacity of ions that can be absorbed by a volume of resin.
 This capacity is expressed in quantity per unit volume.
 This value needs to be determined experimentally by titration.